collectSPACE: Messages

 construction worker.

-The first minifigure astronauts that shipped in 1978 came in red and white spacesuits with a moon and rocket logo imprinted on their upper torso.
+The first minifigure astronauts shipped in 1978 came in red and white spacesuits with a moon and rocket logo imprinted on their upper torso.

 Various changes to the basic design followed, but the first to appear with a NASA logo and to be modeled after a real spacesuit came in 2003 with the limited release Lunar Lander (10029).
 The two included figures wore Apollo-style spacesuits, consistent with the set's NASA-approved theme.